Bablawn3d5/GameEngine/README.md

   Body b =  Serializable::fromJSON<Body>(v);
 ```

-Extending the serializer to new types is as easy as defining a SerializableHandle, and mapping members to a MemberMap:
+Extending the serializer to new types is as easy as defining a SerializableHandle, and mapping members to a Meta header:

 ```
 // Some new component